alejandrochico99/eACta/README.md

 ### Git clone

-You can either do it with the url: ´git clone https://github.com/alejandrochico99/eACta.git´ or if you have a password protected ssh key in gitHub: ´git clone git@github.com:alejandrochico99/eACta.git´
+You can either do it with the url: `git clone https://github.com/alejandrochico99/eACta.git` or if you have a password protected ssh key in gitHub: `git clone git@github.com:alejandrochico99/eACta.git`

 ### Install the dependencies